John FitzGibbon, 2nd Earl of Clare: Early life

 FitzGibbon was born on 10 July 1792.
 He was the eldest son of John FitzGibbon, 1st Earl of Clare and his wife, the former Anne Whaley.
 He had two siblings, the Hon.
 Richard Hobart FitzGibbon (who later became the 3rd Earl of Clare), and Lady Isabella Mary Anne FitzGibbon.

 His maternal grandparents were Richard Chapel Whaley, of Whaley Abbey in County Wicklow, and the former Anne Ward (daughter of Rev. Bernard Ward).
-His uncle was the Thomas Whaley, a Member of Parliament for Newcastle.
+His uncle was Thomas Whaley, a Member of Parliament for Newcastle.
 His father was the second, but first surviving son, and heir, of John FitzGibbon, of Mount Shannon in County Limerick and Eleanor (née Grove) FitzGibbon (daughter of John Grove, of Ballyhimmock, in County Cork).

 Upon his father's death in 1802, he succeeded to the titles of Baron FitzGibbon in the Peerage of Great Britain and Earl of Clare in the Irish Peerage.
 He was educated at Harrow School and Christ Church, Oxford, graduating in 1812.